eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-27_south-village-44-taipei-night-version.md

 - - -

-This page is synchronized from the post: [South Village 44 Taipei, night version ...](https://steemit.com/@deanliu/south-village-44-taipei-night-version)
+This page is synchronized from the post: ['South Village 44 Taipei, night version ...'](https://steemit.com/@deanliu/south-village-44-taipei-night-version)